 Absolutely not!
-The liquid in any glass thermometer, regardless of type (e.g. mercury-filled, spirit-filled, etc.) can be separated within the liquid column.
-This may be a result of shipping and handling, or improper storage after the thermometer has left the factory.
+The liquid in any glass thermometer, regardless of type (e.g. mercury-filled, spirit-filled, etc.) can be separated within the in the liquid column.
+This may be a result of shipping and handling, or improper storage after the thermometer has left H-B Instrument's possession.